a selection of very short very true stories

 It isn’t.
-It’s a nine digit local number, as is the case in many parts of Latin America.
+It’s a nine-digit local number, as is the case in many parts of Latin America.
 After thinking it through for a moment, he called a friend who lived near the police station and asked him to walk over there.
-Some 30 minutes later, two policemen arrived in a pickup truck, listened to our story and then decided to do nothing about it.
-Angrily, we kept insisting that they needed to check on the girls – who was to say that it hadn’t been a trap set up for them in the first place?
-Finally, they went and, going by car, they were back within another 30 minutes.
-They reported that the pirates had left, the girls and their guide were sitting by the bonfire and a bottle of rum was going around.
+Some thirty minutes later, two policemen arrived in a pickup truck, listened to our story and decided casually to do nothing about it.
+We kept insisting that they needed to check on the girls – who was to say that it hadn’t been a trap set up for them in the first place?
+Finally, they went by car and came back not much later to report that the pirates had left, the girls and their guide all chipper by the fire, and a bottle of rum going around.
 All was well.

-That night we slept in the finca, following a generous invitation.
-After breakfast our friendly host drove us into town and the ten dollars hidden in Mercedes’ bra came in handy now.
-Showing up at the police station was rather pointless.
-The officers were as disinterested as the night before.
+That night we slept in the finca, accepting a generous invitation.
+After breakfast, our friendly host drove us into town where the ten dollars hidden in Mercedes’ bra came in handy.
+Showing up at the police station was a farce.
+The officers hadn’t become any more interested in the case since the previous night.
 Stopping by the fiscalia – something like a public prosecutor’s office – was more pointless still; while we were waiting to bring forth our case, tales of break-ins and a stolen car filled the anteroom and hinted at the pettiness of our own story.
-We could even produce a picture of the pirates' boat thanks to their noble gesture of leaving the memory card in my possession, but it was a futile endeavor.
+When it was our turn, we produced a photo of the pirates' boat that we had printed from the memory card, but it was a futile endeavor.

-We decided to stay by the coast for a few more days and see the whales.
-By now, it didn’t matter anymore that I had nothing to change into.
+We decided to stick around the coast for a few more days to see the whales.
+It didn’t matter that I had nothing to change into.
+What mattered was redefined.

-Six months later, while still living in Ecuador, I met a girl who told me about the beach with the same fervor that had simmered in the Frenchman’s words.
-According to her account many tourists visited now, a family lived in the abandoned house, and the prime bonfire talk involved the guy who got robbed there.
+Six months later, I met a girl in Baños who told me about the beach with the same fervor that had simmered in the Frenchman’s voice.
+According to her account the beach was frequented by tourists now, a family lived in the abandoned house, and the prime bonfire talk involved the guy who got robbed there.